andreasbm/readme/README.md

 ## ➤ A bit about this readme

-By now you are probably curious to know how this `README.md` was generated?
+By now you are probably curious to know how this README file was generated?
 It was created from the following `blueprint.md` file.

 ```markdown
 {{ template:logo }}